 Bio & Contacts

-Available for freelance opportunities and collaboration with NGOs.
+Available for freelance opportunities and collaboration with NGOs and other artists.

 Download my cv and portfolio here